 We're big fans of iced tea, and we think there are two good ways to make it — cold steeping overnight, or flash cooling by pouring hot tea over ice cubes, in a variation of the Japanese iced coffee method.
-We generally drink our tea as is, but if we're hankering for something a little sweeter, Royal Rose Syrups are where it's at.
+We generally drink our tea as is, or with a little simple syrup.

 Cold Brew Ratios

 Pour 1/2 gallon of cold water over 30 g (1 oz) of tea and place in the fridge for 12 hours.
 For a stronger brew, use a little more tea.
 Strain your tea into another vessel and enjoy!

 Steep your tea about twice as strong as you'd drink it, and pour this concentrate over a vessel full of ice.
 About half the ice will melt by the time you've finished pouring, and you'll have nearly instant iced tea.

 A History of Iced Tea in the Americas

 The man most often credited with the idea of icing tea is known for little else: Search for information about Richard Blechynden and you'll find that he was a British tea plantation owner hoping to gain customers at the 1904 St. Louis Worlds Fair (also called the Louisiana Purchase Exposition), and frustrated because no one wanted hot tea in the heat of the Louisiana summer, added ice as last resort.
 I have been able to find little else, save that his grandfather was a prolific diarist.